aphentik/It-Insight-Performance/README.md

 It-Insight-Performance
 ======================

-An web application based on Node.js, MongoDB database and Highchart.js
+An web application based on Node.js, MongoDB database and Highchart.js library